blueStragglr/react-chevron/Readme.md

 Open License 😎

-You can use it to commercial, non-commercial either without any charge.
+You can use it for commercial, non-commercial either without any charge.

 Also, there is no need to specify the author's name separately.